udexon/DUDE/README.md

 # DUDE
-DUDE: Decentralized User Centric Donation Scheme &mdash; the _OnlyFans_ clone for Programmers, but better
+- DUDE: Decentralized User Centric Donation Scheme &mdash; the _OnlyFans_ clone for Programmers, but better.

 Let's face it: